 Firefox menu button (with the three dashes on it) - Preferences - Privacy

 Tell sites that I do not want to be tracked

 Keep until: I close Firefox

 Clear history when Firefox closes

 e.
-Finally, click the button "Settings..." and tick everything, except for Saved Passwords and Site Preferences.
+Then, click the button "Settings..." (on the right of "Clear history") and tick everything, except for Site Preferences.
 Click OK.

 Tip: sometimes it may come in handy to force a cleansing during your web browsing.
 Simply by closing Firefox and launching it anew.